knpuniversity/micro-symfony/knpu/app-bundle-annotations.md

     The annotation "@Sensio\Bundle\FrameworkExtraBundle\Configuration\Route"
     ... does not exist.

-It's doesn't see the `Route` annotation class - it's almost as if we forgot the `use` statement.
-If you use annotations in a project, you need one extr autoloading stuff.
+It doesn't see the `Route` annotation class - it's almost as if we forgot the `use` statement.
+If you use annotations in a project, you need one extra autoload line.

 In the `config/` directory, create an `autoload.php` file.
 Go back to the Standard Edition code so we can cheat off of it.
 Find `app/autoload.php` and copy its contents.